• Home

 Air Conditioning System

-The vehicle's air conditioning system was non-functional, and the engine bay revealed a significant number of missing components.
-Further complicating matters, the engine was cluttered with various aftermarket parts, including an aftermarket air conditioning compressor and its associated high and low-pressure hose assembly, indicating a history of modifications and potential maintenance issues.
+The vehicle’s air conditioning system was non-functional, and a number of components were missing from the engine bay.
+Complicating matters further, the engine was cluttered with various aftermarket parts, including an aftermarket air conditioning compressor and its associated high- and low-pressure hoses, reflecting a history of modifications and potential maintenance challenges.

 Charging System